mrLuisFer/neovim-dotfiles/README.md

 - **nvim** C:

 ## 🦄 Usage
-When you clone the repository, please rename the file neovim-dotfiles to nvim so that it is recognized by Neovim
+When cloning the repository, in case the folder is named *neovim-dotfiles*, change the name to **nvim** so that Neovim recognizes it

 ### 📚 Install Neovim:
   For **Windows** run one of the two commands within **powershell**, you can use **choco** or **scoop**